Tomris Uyar: Life and career

-Uyar, who is one of the founders of Papirüs magazine together with Cemal Süreya and Ülkü Tamer, has published her essays, criticisms and book introductions in magazines such as Yeni Dergi, Varlık, Varlık.
+Uyar, who is one of the founders of Papirüs magazine together with Cemal Süreya and Ülkü Tamer, has published her essays, criticisms and book introductions in magazines such as Yeni Dergi, and Varlık.
 She won the Sait Faik Story Award in 1979 with Yürekte Bukağı and in 1986 with Journey to Summer from her ten short story collections.
 Uyar's diaries, of which more than 60 translations have been published, have been published under the general title of "Gündökümü".

+Completing her undergraduate study at İstanbul University at the Department of Journal, she continued her writing career with translation, stories and articles in various journals.
+In her own writings, Tomris Uyar used the techniques of “interior monologue-dialogue” and “stream of consciousness”, and made experimental innovations.
+By using stream of consciousness, she not only reflected the inner worlds of their characters but also worked on thefluency by omitting certain punctuation marks to catch her readers’ attention.

 Uyar was a prolific writer of short stories, of which eleven volumes were published.
 She translated into Turkish works by authors including Virginia Woolf, Edgar Allan Poe, Jorge Luis Borges, Lewis Carroll, Antoine de Saint-Exupéry and Gabriel García Márquez.

 In 1975 she and her husband Turgut Uyar won a Turkish Language Society (Türk Dil Kurumu) prize for their translation of Lucretius' natural encyclopedia De rerum natura (Evrenin yapısı, Istanbul 1974).
 In 1980 and 1987 she was one of two Turkish authors who were awarded the Sait Faik Short Story Award.
 In 1987 she received the Theater Art Development Foundation's annual award in memory of actor Avni Dilligil, and in 2002 the Dünya award for the best narrative volume of the year.
 In the same year she was awarded the Sedat Simavi Literature Award.

-Private Life
+Private life

 The marriage of Tomris Uyar, who made his first marriage to the poet Ülkü Tamer in 1963, ended in 1964 after their daughter Ekin was drowned in milk.
 Tomris Uyar married the poet Turgut Uyar in 1969 and they had a son named Hayri Turgut Uyar.
-Hayri Turgut Uyar is now a lecturer at ITU.
+Hayri Turgut Uyar is now a lecturer at ITÜ(Istanbul Teknik Üniversitesi).

 Edip Cansever is also in love with Tomris Uyar, who was in love with Cemal Süreya while he was married.
-In fact, at a raki table where he sat alone with Tomris, Cansever wrote on a napkin, “Tomris used to love rakı, and I used to love her...”
+In fact, at a raki table where he sat alone with Tomris, Cansever wrote on a napkin, "Tomris used to love rakı, and I used to love her..."